 Available for display: Up to 64 prints (31 framed & crated in the U.S., 150 linear feet; 64 unframed in EU), the acclaimed book, Welcome to Camp America: Inside Guantánamo Bay (Radius, 2017), with unique design, text in English and Arabic, essays by releasee Moazzam Begg, scholar/critic Fred Ritchin, and Cornwall; a sound installation in collaboration with poet Frank Smith; a 4-minute video; gift-shop souvenirs; and archival material including vintage postcards & declassified government documents.

-Email firstname.lastname@example.org for PDF of exhibition description, reviews, and EU or US checklist.
+Email email@example.com for complete exhibition proposal including detailed description, reviews, and EU or US checklist.